vinber/magrit/README.md

 docker run --publish "80:80" -dP --name nginx --link magritapp:magritapp nginx
 ````

+It is also possible to build only the 'Magrit' image, containing the `aiohttp` application; static files are then directly served by `aiohttp`.

+Using the flexibility offered by Docker, one may be able to compose it's deployement in a different way to better balance the load of users (i.g.
+1 container for Redis, 1 container for Nginx and 2 or 3 others containers, each one running an instance of the `aiohttp` application via `Gunicorn`).

 #### Contributing to Magrit :
 Contributions are welcome!
 There are various way to contribute to the project: